taropogi/repairs/README.md

 -   If you are using linux you have to set `AllowOverride All` in httpd.conf to honor the .htaccess config in your project's root directory.
 Httpd.conf is usually located at /etc/httpd/conf/httpd.conf.

+## laravel.log could not be opened?

+-   If you are receive this error, probably you are runnin in linux.
+Try to run `chmod -R 777 storage`;

 ## Stack

 -   Laravel